dillsh/vulnctl/README.md

 | `--schedule-id` | `daily-cve-collection` | Unique schedule ID in Temporal |
 | `--cron` | `0 6 * * *` | Cron expression (UTC) |

-Each run automatically picks up from where the last successful run ended (stored in cve-core as a checkpoint), so no manual time window configuration is needed.
+Each scheduled run uses the checkpoint stored in cve-core to determine the collection window automatically — no manual time range needed.

 #### `schedule list`
 ```bash